xavierdpt/endometriose/zen/dendritic-cells.md

 Upon encounter with danger signals, immature dendritic cells undergo a maturation process that transforms them into potent antigen-presenting cells.
 This maturation is triggered by pathogen-associated molecular patterns (PAMPs) detected through pattern recognition receptors, or damage-associated molecular patterns (DAMPs) released from damaged tissues.
 Common maturation signals include lipopolysaccharide (LPS), CpG DNA, double-stranded RNA, and inflammatory cytokines.

-Mature dendritic cells undergo dramatic functional and phenotypic changes.
+Mature dendritic cells undergo significant functional and phenotypic changes.
 They downregulate endocytic capacity and upregulate surface expression of MHC class II molecules loaded with processed antigens.
-Co-stimulatory molecules such as CD80, CD86, and CD40 are dramatically upregulated, providing the secondary signals necessary for T cell activation.
+Co-stimulatory molecules such as CD80, CD86, and CD40 are substantially upregulated, providing the secondary signals necessary for T cell activation.
 The cells also acquire enhanced migratory capacity and chemokine responsiveness, allowing them to migrate to lymphoid organs.

 During maturation, dendritic cells also undergo metabolic reprogramming, shifting from oxidative phosphorylation to glycolysis to support their new functions.
 This metabolic switch provides the energy and biosynthetic precursors needed for protein synthesis, migration, and T cell interactions.
 The maturation process is accompanied by changes in cytokine production profiles that influence the type of immune response generated.

 ## Antigen Capture and Processing

-Dendritic cells employ multiple mechanisms for antigen capture, making them uniquely effective at detecting diverse threats.
+Dendritic cells employ multiple mechanisms for antigen capture, making them highly effective at detecting diverse threats.
 Macropinocytosis allows them to sample large volumes of extracellular fluid and capture soluble antigens.
 This constitutive process enables dendritic cells to continuously monitor their environment for foreign antigens even in the absence of specific recognition signals.

 Receptor-mediated endocytosis involves specific binding of antigens to surface receptors, including C-type lectins, scavenger receptors, and Fc receptors.
 These receptors recognize specific molecular patterns or antibody-opsonized antigens, allowing for targeted uptake of relevant materials.
 The DEC-205 receptor, for example, efficiently internalizes antigens for processing and presentation.